Hype or game-changer? What does AI mean for insurance?

 Thank you to all the panelists for the informed discussion.

+How can AI help your underwriters today?
 Eigen’s Underwriter Assistant solution uses AI effectively and safely to support underwriters with time-consuming document review and data gathering/analysis processes so they can focus on the risks and opportunities that matter most.
 Click here to learn more about Underwriter Assistant.